AchilleSalaun/starter-academic/content/home/experience.md

   date_start = "2017-03-01"
   date_end = "2017-09-01"
   description = """
 This internship, supervised by Pr.
-Thomas Bonald, has been a great environment to play with Louvain algorithm and modularity.
+Thomas Bonald, provided a great environment to play with Louvain algorithm and modularity.
 """

 [[experience]]